-Resident Assistants (RAs) and professional Residence Life Coordinators live on-site in the residence hall communities.
-An RA is an undergraduate student who has been carefully selected and specially trained to help your student transition to both the residence hall and the Penn State Mont Alto community.
-RAs are responsible for building community, providing programming, completing administrative tasks, and following guidelines set forth by the Department of Residence Life.
+Resident Assistants (RAs) and Residence Life Coordinators live on-site within the residence hall community.
+An RA is an undergraduate student who has been carefully selected and specially trained to help your student transition to both the residence hall and the Penn State community.
+RAs have responsibility for a "house," which may mean one or two residence hall floors.
+The RA lives on the floor and is readily accessible to residents.
+During evening hours, students may also contact the RA on duty if a situation arises and their RA is not available.

-Residence Life Coordinators are full-time

-professional staff members trained in student development, community building, safety and security, student conduct, and emergency response.
-Coordinators supervise the RAs and are responsible for helping to create a positive community within the residence halls.
+Residence Life Coordinators are full-time professional staff members trained in student development, safety and security, student conduct, and emergency response.
+As the supervisors of the RAs, coordinators are responsible for helping to create a positive community within the residence hall.
 A coordinator is available to assist students at any time of the day or night.